ifnesi/1brc/README.md

   -r RECORDS, --records RECORDS
                         Number of records to create (default is 1_000_000_000) -e ENCODING, --encoding Encoding
-                          The encoding to use for the created file (default is utf-8)
+                          The encoding to use for the created file (default is the python default for file creation)
 ```

 Example: